Kartrexofficial/Blurnie/README.md

 </div>

-Welcome to Realmify!
-This module attempts to make the low-end realmeUI experience much better, by enabling features which are commonly disabled on low or mid range Devices of Realme .
+Welcome to Realmify - The Next Generation of Realify !
+This Module is a replacement of Realify by Ben.

 # Disclaimer
 ```
  * Your warranty is void.
  * I am not responsible for bricked devices, Bugs or Any other Issues !
- * By Flashing this Module You are Making changes into system.prob to force blur and animations
+ * By Flashing this Module You are Making changes into system.prop to force enable the blur and animations
 ```

 # Requirements

-• Use Realme Launcher or Coloros Launcher (Recommend),To enable Blur and  Animation.
+• Magisk/Kitsune Mask

-• If you dont need Blur,You can try Change System.prop and Change Values of blur.
+• Use Realme Launcher or Coloros Launcher (Recommended),To enable Blur and  Animation.

 # Compatbility
-This module targets devices running realmeUI 5
+This module targets devices running realmeUI 5 but may support Rui 4 too.

 Currently, the module has been tested on the following devices:
 - realme 9 4G (RMX3521 with UI 5.0)
 - realme 10 Pro (RMX3663 with UI 5.0)

 - if you want to add Your Device,Just Contact me on Telegram

-# Bug Report
+# Bug Report/Contact
 If you face any issues using my Module Either Pull Request or Contact me on [Telegram](https://telegram.me/KartrexOfficial)